inorbit-ai/edge-sdk-python/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
-Make sure you are on branch `main` and that pulled latest changes.
+Make sure you are on the `main` branch and have pulled the latest changes.

 Setup `virtualenv` with `dev` requirements: